 When will I receive my second dose of the vaccine?

 After an individual receives their first dose, individuals will return 4 weeks later to receive the second dose.
-After receiving your first dose, you will get a printed card noting your expected return appointment to receive the second dose.
+After receiving your first dose, you will get a printed card noting the target date for your second dose.
 You may register to receive text message reminders regarding scheduling your appointment to receive your second dose by texting ENROLL to 1-833-VaxText (829-8398).

 Do I have to receive the second dose?